Harshit-Shukla8/2400100100216-S4-B2-python/README.md

 # 2400100100216-S4-B2-python
-This is my pythun based on react and danjo
+This is my python based on react and django